RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/README.md

 ├── tp1-infrastructure/      # Segmented network + SSH hardening + UFW firewall rules
 └── tp2-luks-encryption/     # LUKS disk encryption on the database server
 ```

+<p>Each part builds on the previous one.
+You can explore them independently, but they're designed to work together.</p>

 ---